cyclone-project/cyclone-project.github.io/sp_privacy_policy.md

 ### The following data is retrieved from your Home Organisation

+- your unique, persistent, opaque and targeted identifier (persistentID)
 - your unique user identifier (eduPersonPrincipalName)
+- your preferred name (displayName)
+- your name and surname (commonName)
+- your email (mail)
- - your relationship(s) to your institution (eduPersonAffiliation)
+- your relationship(s) to your institution (eduPersonAffiliation, eduPersonScopedAffiliation)
- - your preferred name when displaying entries (displayName)
- - your home organization's domain name (schacHomeOrganization)
+- your home organization's domain name and type (schacHomeOrganization, schacHomeOrganizationType)

 ### The following data is requested from yourself

  - This depends on the specific CYCLONE demonstrator, whose privacy policy you'll find on its website.

 # Purpose of the processing of personal data